ab-gad/ITI_bashScriptProject_simpleDBMS/README.md

-# Simple Database Management System Using Bash Shell Scription
+# Simple Database Management System Using Bash Shell Scripting

 This project was created during my ITI 3 months internship as a project for bash shell scripting course